About CORA

 2. RESPECT!

-This medicine, however, has a particular context which must be honored at all costs.
+This plant, however, has a particular context that is inviting us to pay attention.
 Unlike other organizations, we do not compromise on the quality of the cacao we source.
-We seek to create a system that is truly equitable (see Fair Trade & Sustainability) in order to promote the economic reinsertion of indigenous peoples in North America.
+We seek to create a system that is truly equitable (see Fair Trade & Sustainability).
 One of the ways in which we do this is allowing the communities we source from to own the process of production, meaning CORA does not buy cacao beans for cheap and finish the product ourselves.
 CORA is a vehicle for spreading Indigenous healing and culture.
-Our goal is to help small farmers keep their way of life, and in selling REAL cacao in it's TRUE form, we can create prosperity in regions where ceremonial grade cacao is produced.
+Our goal is to help small farmers keep their way of life, and in selling REAL cacao in it's TRUE form, we can create prosperity in regions where cacao is produced.
+It's a win for farmers, for consumers, and for the planet.
+We can create a value exchange where nobody is exploited.

 Fair Trade & Sustainability